royriojas/grunt-browserify-jasmine-node-example/README.md

+*NOTE*

+This fork:

+- update the dependecies to the latest.
+- include browserify-shim
+- jQuery and Underscore are loaded from the global scope.

 # grunt-browserify-jasmine-node-example [![Build Status](https://travis-ci.org/amitayd/grunt-browserify-jasmine-node-example.png)](https://travis-ci.org/amitayd/grunt-browserify-jasmine-node-example)

 An example of how to set up a project for cross-developing for the browser and node.js.